respectYourNeighbour/GMAN_Boilerplate/README.md

-## A Node-MongoDB-Angular-Grunt and more...-starter kit
+## GMAN-starter kit
-A starting kit app that's using Node-MongoDB-Angular-Grunt and more...
+A Grunt-MongoDB-Angular-Node and more... -starting kit app

 **[I. Description of configuration root of files](#bowerrc)**
 * [.bowerrc](#bowerrc)